Nazrul Geeti

-Nazrul Sangeet (নজরুল সঙ্গীত), also Nazrul Geeti (নজরুল গীতি; lit. 'music of Nazrul'), refers to the songs written and composed by Kazi Nazrul Islam, the national poet of Bangladesh.
+Nazrul Sangeet (নজরুল সঙ্গীত), also Nazrul Geeti (নজরুল গীতি; lit. 'music of Nazrul'), refers to the songs written and composed by Kazi Nazrul Islam, who is the national poet of Bangladesh.
 Nazrul Geeti incorporate revolutionary notions as well as more spiritual, philosophical and romantic themes.
 Nazrul wrote and composed nearly 4,000 songs (including gramophone records), which are widely popular in Bangladesh and India.
-Some of the most notable Nazrul Sangeet include Notuner Gaan, the national marching song of Bangladesh and O Mon Romzaner Oi Rozar Sheshe, an Islamic song on the festival of Eid-ul-Fitr and Jago Jogmaya Jago Mrinmoyee, a Durga Vandana on the festival of Durga Puja.
+Some of the most notable Nazrul Sangeet include Notuner Gaan, the national marching song of Bangladesh and O Mon Romzaner Oi Rozar Sheshe, a Bengali Islamic song on the festival of the Bengali celebration of Chand Raat and Eid-ul-Fitr.

 Background

-Nazrul showed the symptoms of keen poetic and musical talent at his tender age and started writing songs when he was a member of a Leto group (Folk Musical Group).
+Nazrul showed the symptoms of keen poetic and musical talent at a young age and started writing songs when he was a member of a Leto group (Folk Musical Group).
 Following Kazi Bazle Karim, his uncle and a leader of a Leto group, he became an expert in composing songs and setting them to tunes.
 Joining the Leto group enhanced his musical career and put a significant impact on shaping his future musical life.
 At a very young age he was excelled in composing songs in different languages, apart from the Bengali language.
 He met Satish Kanjilal, a teacher of Searsol School who had an interest in classical music and some mastery over it.
 Observing Nazrul's irresistible inclination to music, Mr. Kanjilal imparted him some lessons on classical music.
-Later Nazrul widened hisknowledge on music when he was serving as a Havilder in Karachi Barrack under Bengal Regiment.
+Later Nazrul widened his knowledge on music when he was serving as a Havilder in Karachi Barrack under Bengal Regiment.
 He learned a great deal of Persian language, literature, and music with the help of a religious teacher from Punjab attached with the regiment.